Levee: Natural examples

 Natural levees commonly form around lowland rivers and creeks without human intervention.
 They are elongated ridges of mud and/or silt that form on the river floodplains immediately adjacent to the cut banks.
 Like artificial levees, they act to reduce the likelihood of floodplain inundation.

 Deposition of levees is a natural consequence of the flooding of meandering rivers which carry high proportions of suspended sediment in the form of fine sands, silts, and muds.
-Because the carrying capacity of a river depends in part on its depth, the sediment in the water which is over the flooded banks of the channel is no longer capable of keeping the same amount of fine sediments in suspension as the main thalweg.
+Because the carrying capacity of a river depends in part on its depth, the sediment in the water which is over the flooded banks of the channel is no longer capable of keeping the same number of fine sediments in suspension as the main thalweg.
 The extra fine sediments thus settle out quickly on the parts of the floodplain nearest to the channel.
 Over a significant number of floods, this will eventually result in the building up of ridges in these positions and reducing the likelihood of further floods and episodes of levee building.

 If aggradation continues to occur in the main channel, this will make levee overtopping more likely again, and the levees can continue to build up.
-In some cases this can result in the channel bed eventually rising above the surrounding floodplains, penned in only by the levees around it; an example is the Yellow River in China near the sea, where oceangoing ships appear to sail high above the plain on the elevated river.
+In some cases, this can result in the channel bed eventually rising above the surrounding floodplains, penned in only by the levees around it; an example is the Yellow River in China near the sea, where oceangoing ships appear to sail high above the plain on the elevated river.

 Levees are common in any river with a high suspended sediment fraction and thus are intimately associated with meandering channels, which also are more likely to occur where a river carries large fractions of suspended sediment.
 For similar reasons, they are also common in tidal creeks, where tides bring in large amounts of coastal silts and muds.
 High spring tides will cause flooding, and result in the building up of levees.